-Description Percentage to Capital and Reserves

-Limit of total securities portfolio for the two types of securities (equity instruments and debt instruments) 25%

-Limit of total securities outside Qatar 15%

-Limit of total unlisted securities:

-inside Qatar: 10%

-outside Qatar: 5%

-Limit of investments in a single company without exceeding the total risk exposure (investment and credit) specified by QCB per customer or financial institution.
-5%
+The QCB sets limits on a bank's investments as a percentage of its capital and reserves.
+Such maximum limits are: 25 per cent. in respect of the total securities portfolio for the equity instruments and debt instruments, 15 per cent. for securities outside Qatar, 10 per cent. for unlisted securities inside Qatar, 5 per cent. for unlisted securities outside Qatar and 5 per cent. for investments in a single company without exceeding the total risk exposure (investment and credit) specified by the QCB per customer or financial institution.